Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

 5. Replace the text with new text received from Marketing team.
 Line 18 should look like below.

-    <p  className='mt-2'>Contoso Traders is one stop shop for electronics items including smartphones, laptops, and other popular gadgets.
-Contoso Traders delivery premium quality electronics at affordable rates to resellers across the globe.</p>
+    <p  className='mt-2'>Gravy Traders is one stop shop for electronics items including smartphones, laptops, and other popular gadgets.
+Gravy Traders delivery premium quality electronics at affordable rates to resellers across the globe.</p>

 6. Commit the change to footer-update branch.
 Click on Commit changes after updating commit message.